Usada Pekora

 Usada Pekora (兎田ぺこら) is a Japanese virtual YouTuber affiliated with Hololive Production.
-She is part of Hololive Japan's 3rd Generation, "hololive Fantasy".
+She is part of Hololive Japan's 3rd Generation, "hololive Fantasy."
 In addition to being one of the most-watched members of Hololive, she is one of the most-watched female streamers.

 Overview

 Usada Pekora is one of the five original members of "hololive Fantasy", Hololive's 3rd generation of streamers, alongside Uruha Rushia, Houshou Marine, Shiranui Flare, and Shirogane Noel.
-Her Live2D model was designed and illustrated by Yuuki Hagure and rigged by rariemonn.
+Her Live2D model, featuring rabbit ears, blue hair, and carrot hair ornaments, was designed and illustrated by Yuuki Hagure and rigged by rariemonn.
 In a 2020 interview, she stated that she was inspired to join Hololive by idol Momoko Tsugunaga of Berryz Kobo.

 Activity

 Pekora's debut stream took place on 17 July 2019.
 Writing for Fortune, Nicholas Gordon described her as best known for streaming Japanese role-playing games and Minecraft prank content.
 On 13 December 2020, in celebration of reaching 1,000,000 YouTube subscribers, she streamed herself revealing her job as a virtual YouTuber to her mother.

 In May 2022, she went on hiatus due to voice-related health concerns.
 She returned in June 2022.

 In the 2022 video game Dragon Quest Treasures, there is a monster named Pekotte that is voiced by and based on her.

 For the year of 2023, Pekora launched her promotional theme, the Human Rabbitality Project.
 Nicknamed the Rabbit Plan, this was to coincide with the Year of the Rabbit.
 The project began with an announcement stream followed by her single, "Zenjinrui Usagika Keikaku!".
 The project included a number of products and marketing collaborations, notably with Milky and Bandai.
 A life size figure of Pekora was even produced.
 The project was topped off with her first solo live concert: 1st Usada PekoLive -USAGI the MEGAMI!!- in the Ariake Arena.

 On 11 August 2023, she was added as a playable character in the Hololive fangame Idol Showdown.

 According to streaming data analysis site Stream Charts, Pekora was the most watched female streamer of 2023 by watch hours.

 In May 2025, she was an announced as a cameo in the video game Death Stranding 2: On the Beach, and was added as an NPC prepper.
+Completing her sidequests awards the player a hat modeled after her viewer mascot, the wild rabbit (野うさぎ, Nousagi), which greatly boosts stamina and causes the main character Sam, portrayed by Norman Reedus, to end his sentences with the same "-peko" verbal tic Pekora uses.
+Pekora's appearance in the game came about due to director Hideo Kojima's personal interest in her streams.